vtamara/awesome_nested_fields_demo/README.md

 Awesome Nested Fields Demo App
 ==============================

-This is Phonebook, a demo application for the [awesome_nested_fields](https://github.com/lailsonbm/awesome_nested_fields) gem.
+This is Phonebook, a demo application for Rails 4.1.0.beta1 with the [awesome_nested_fields](https://github.com/lailsonbm/awesome_nested_fields) gem.
 Feel free to download, run and learn from it.

 Live Demo
 ---------